ccortezia/unigator/database/README.md

    + - dql: data query language sql files (operations)
    + - dml: data modification language files (base data)

-- <dbfamily>-default: symlink to the a specific default db version for the family
+- <dbfamily>-default: symlink to a specific default db version for the family

 - <dbfamily>-common: files and templates common to all versions of a given dbfamily
    + - db-setup: performs initial database setup to allow for minimal tests (users, roles)